 Early studies have also demonstrated that Delta 8 THC may improve appetite and reduce nausea or vomiting, positively impacting the digestive tract.

 Now that we answered the most general questions related to delta 8 THC let’s take a deep dive into the legalities behind this THC compound and get a legal perspective on what is currently going on in the THC space.

 Is Delta 8 THC legal in the US?
 What are the current State and federal laws?

 In short, the 2018 farm bill has made it possible for this new exciting THC cannabinoid to be sold across the nations.

 Delta 8 THC is not regulated at this time under Federal Law, making it essentially “legal” since the federal government is failing to control or place restrictions on the substance.
 With that said, several states have already started to pass laws regulating its use for selling and consumption, now banning it altogether.
-And of November 2, 2021, the DEA is finally beginning to show some positive feedback.
+As of November 2, 2021, the DEA is finally beginning to show some positive feedback.
 The latest statement is Delta 8 from hemp is NOT a controlled substance.
 For further details, head on to Rod Kight’s blog to see his post about this exact topic.

 How long will Delta 8 be federally legal?

 Delta 8 THC is a type of cannabinoid that comes from hemp plants.
 It has less than 0.3% Delta 9, which makes it less intoxicating.
 It’s derived from hemp and has a CBD-like legal status as long the Delta 9 is below the limit of total dry weight.

 The public’s opinion about THC has changed drastically over the years, and so have individual states’ stances.
 In some states, tolerance is high, while others refuse to legalize recreational or medical consumption.
 THC has exploded, and because of these newer THC compounds, there seems to be a more “ease” in the market that this is here to stay… or at least we hope!